 Older Dogs and the Onset of Cataracts

-Look into your older dog’s eyes – and see your vet if clouds are present.
+Look into your older dog’s eyes – if they seem cloudy, see your vet.
+Cataracts may be present.

 A dog’s eyes, like those of its human companions, change with age.
 The passage of time and the progression of certain illnesses increase the risk of canine cataracts, glaucoma, and other vision-related problems.